 The Graduate School manages all graduate data at the university.
 The Graduate School can also assist departments in preparing reports requested by external or internal offices.

-The professional development group offers students multiple opportunities for professional development weather they wish to pursue a career in academia or private industry.
+The professional development group offers students multiple opportunities for professional development whether they wish to pursue a career in academia or private industry.

 Residency determinations are processed centrally for all UNC System universities.
 All students claiming in-state residency will need to go through the Residency Determination Service (RDS).
-Once students receive a determination and their Residency Certification Number (RCN) they can enter it at go.ncsu.edu/residencystatus or send it to firstname.lastname@example.org to update their bill.
+Once students receive a determination and their Residency Certification Number (RCN) they can enter it at go.ncsu.edu/residencystatus.

 The Office of International Services (OIS)